Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Utility Commands
 ================

-Utility commands are commands that perform small convenience actions in a protocol or that control a robot's behavior.
+Utility commands include methods that perform small convenience actions in a protocol or that control a robot's behavior.
 These include:

 - :py:meth:`.ProtocolContext.delay`
 - :py:meth:`.ProtocolContext.pause`